🎉 Try the public beta of the new docs site at algolia.com/doc-beta! 🎉

 });

 By default, the _ALGOLIA cookie expires after 6 months.
-To adjust the lifespan of the cookie, set the cookieDuration parameter.
+To adjust the lifespan of the cookie, set the cookieDuration parameter in the init method.

 1